 2.20.
 The rights of cancellation and refund and any other limitation expressed in this document do not affect your statutory rights as a consumer.
 Refunds in relation to products or services may only be credited to the debit or credit card originally used to make the purchase.

 2.21.
-Any introductory offers and trials start from the date of purchase of the package, not from the date of the first class booked or attended.
+Any Introductory offers, class packs and unlimited memberships start from the date of the first class booked or attended.
 Introductory offers are only available to completely new guests.
 If a member or guest has visited our studio under any other pricing option or a third part provider they will not be eligible for these offers.

 2.22.
-Special offers and introductory offers cannot be used in conjunction with any other offers.
+Introductory offers cannot be used in conjunction with any other special offers or concessions.